Georgia Commercial Financing: Logistics, Film, and Fortune 500s

 What size deals does CapitalAx handle in Georgia?

-We handle Georgia commercial deals from $250,000 to $50 million+.
-Our lender network includes sources for every deal size.
-SBA programs serve small businesses from $250K to $5M.
-Conventional bank lending covers the $500K to $15M range effectively.
-Private bridge capital handles $500K to $25M for transitional assets.
-Agency programs (Fannie/Freddie) serve stabilized multifamily from $1M to $100M+.
-CMBS conduits handle $3M+ stabilized commercial assets.
-Life insurance companies target premium assets from $5M to $50M+.
-We help each borrower identify the right capital source and program for their specific deal size and property type.
+We handle deals from $250,000 to $50 million+.
+SBA covers $250K to $5M.
+Conventional banks handle $500K to $15M.
+Private bridge capital covers $500K to $25M.
+Fannie and Freddie serve multifamily from $1M to $100M+.
+CMBS starts at $3M for stabilized assets.
+Life companies target $5M to $50M+.
+We match each deal to the right source.

 How is Atlanta's BeltLine affecting commercial real estate?